MARKETING FOR COMIC BOOK STORES

 MARKETING INVOLVES CREATING A SENSE OF BELONGING

 Marketing isn’t just about running ads and having stuff with your logo on it.
 Marketing includes so many different things that I can’t possibly go into all of them here.
 Having a subscription service for customers, which gives them a reason to come in every week and a sense of belonging to your store, is one very specific way a comic book store can market itself.
 Being different from your competition in one way or another is also a good marketing idea –- carry something they don’t, offer a service they don’t—do something that sets your store apart from others.
 In-store events are also nice marketing activities.
 I don’t mean sales, although you might want to do those once in a while.
 I’m talking about things like in-store signings, parties, Free Comic Book Day, contests and the like.
 Fun things that give people a reason to check out your store.
 The way you greet people when they come into your store is also marketing.
-Every person who walks into Neptune Comics is greeted with at minimum, a “hello,” and often a “how are you today,” from at least one of the people working in the store.
+Every person who walks into our comic book store is greeted with at minimum, a “hello,” and often a “how are you today,” from at least one of the people working in the store.
 We try to learn the names of any repeat customers, and then greet them by name when they come in.
 This gives everyone a feeling of being comfortable and familiar, something we want our costumers to feel as they shop with us.

 MARKETING INCENTIVES HELP